jappeace/haskell-nightly/Readme.md

 but ideally, it would also show up as a notification.
 To do that you'd need to setup a separate [machine user](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts#personal-accounts) account.
+This is a new personal account which you'll dedicate to CI jobs, like creating issues.
+I made [this one](https://github.com/jappeace-sloth) for example.

 Note that I set it to once a week; otherwise, it'll burn through one's GitHub action allowance fast.